 Ireland also recognises dual citizenship, so you could be able to apply for an Irish passport even if you already hold a passport from another country.

 The fees you’ll pay for your passport depend on the application route you choose, and the passport type you want.
 You might find you need to make a payment in British pounds - or you may be asked to pay in euros instead.

 Don’t forget that paying in a foreign currency can mean you pay bank charges and extra fees hidden in the exchange rate used by your bank.
 More on how to avoid this, and cut your costs, in just a moment.

 Here are the costs for the most common situations.

 Wise international payments use the mid-market exchange rate with no markup.
-That means you get the rate you’ll find on Google, and just pay a low, transparent fee - which can work out cheaper than sending the money using your normal bank.
+That means you get the rate you’ll find on Google, and just pay a low, transparent fee - which can help you save money than sending international transfers using your normal bank.

 Your transaction is set up and securely processed online or via your mobile device for convenience, allowing you to pay for your Irish passport simply and quickly.
 And with your Wise multi-currency account, you can also get a linked debit card, to make online transactions even easier.

 Naturally, one of the key questions new applicants have is how long does it take to get an Irish passport?

 How long you’ll wait for your Irish passport depends on your personal situation, and your claim to Irish citizenship.

 Firstly, it’s important to note that you’ll need to establish a claim to Irish citizenship before you can apply for an Irish passport.
 If you or one of your parents were born in Ireland before 2005 this is simple as your claim is automatic.